 Amazon

-Amazon is an online shopping platform where users can both buy and sell products.
-They mainly collect customer feedback from those who purchase a product.
+Amazon is an online shopping platform where users can buy and sell products.
+It mainly collects customer feedback from those who purchase a product.

-After a completed purchase, a buyer has 90 days to leave product and seller reviews, feedback, and ratings.
+After a completed purchase, buyers have 90 days to leave product and seller reviews, feedback, and ratings.
 Customers can comment on the response speed, level of communication, resolution, and product quality.

-This system is automated in a way that regulates the purchasing experience.
+This system is automated to regulate the purchasing experience.
 Sellers who receive low-quality ratings don’t get a boost in search and are likely to be disregarded by potential buyers.
 There is also a filter to sort results by seller rating.

 This is advantageous to Amazon, as they don’t have direct influence over the quality of service or products from the people who list them.
 However, when a customer is dissatisfied, they may judge the shopping platform for the poor experience.